Keyboard shortcuts

 let base_wins = Offer::<Bundle>::outcomes(&network, &ETH_SUPERCHAIN.lattices[2].offer).await?;

-Keep handles alive while needed; drop them when done.
+Keep handles in scope while needed; drop them when done.
 Each handle carries its own subscriptions and is cheap atop the shared Network.

-Step 4 — bind the standalone-organism handles you need
+Step 4 — bind the organism handles you need

-Each OrganismRef carries the fingerprint; the concrete organism crate gives you the typed constructor:
+Each OrganismRef carries the stable id; the concrete organism crate gives you the typed constructor.
+Standalone and composite organisms share the same reference shape:

 use attest::Aggregator;